benedwards44/apex-batch-delete/README.md

 # apex-batch-delete
-Simple Apex Batch class for deleting data inside an environment in the correct order,
+Simple Apex Batch class for deleting data inside a Salesforce environment for the objects specified.
+The batch class chains over itself until it's processed all objects.

 Deploy to Org and run:
 `Database.executeBatch(new MassDeleteBatch());`